Just Us Two TravelEuropean City Breaks & Faraway Destinations

 RELAX ON BEAUTIFUL BABY BEACH

 We had wanted to visit this beach for a long time.
 The beach is difficult to get to unless you have a vehicle.
-It is set in a small cove-like setting with around 600 metres of white sand and metres of warm shallow water.
+The beach is situated in a small cove-like setting with around 600 meters of white sand and shallow warm water.
 It’s an absolute paradise.
 It is perfect for snorkelling.

 Baby Beach is also one of several places on the island which is known for seeing sea turtles and we would have loved to have spotted one, but unfortunately, we didn’t.
 It’s my dream to see one out in the wild, so we will have to try again some place else.